loosolab/UROPA/docs_rst/output.rst

 Output tables
 =============
-UROPA provides many output files each providing valuable information in either a more extended or a more condense way to cover all needs and be useful for further analyses.
+UROPA provides different output files each providing valuable information in either a more extended or a more condense way to cover all needs and be useful for further analyses.
 The different outputs will be explained thoroughly below.

 File overview
 -------------

-- **Uropa_AllHits**: Basic output table giving for each peak all valid annotations and additionally NA rows for invalid annotations.
+- **Uropa_AllHits**: Basic output table gives for each peak all valid annotations and additionally NA rows for invalid annotations.

 - **Uropa_FinalHits**: Table which can be the most useful for peak annotation.
 It provides the best selected feature according to the config criteria for annotating each peak.
 The closest distance is the basic parameter for the selection.

 - **Uropa_BestperQuery_Hits**: This table is only produced if more than one query is specified and the priority key equals False.
 The best valid annotation per query for each peak is displayed.